 Private or public limited companies (bv or nv) in the Netherlands have to file a corporate or corporation income tax return (vpb, vennootschapsbelasting in Dutch) every year.
-You file your return after closing your company’s fiscal year.
+You file your tax declaration after closing your company’s fiscal year.
 Some foundations and associations also have to file corporate income tax returns.
+The Dutch Tax Administration uses the return to determine your tax assessment: will you have to pay tax, or get a tax refund?

 On this page